liud16/direct18project/README.md

   - This interactive software will then provide you with instructions on how to enter pH (between 1 and 14) and concentration of peptide solution (between 0.1 to 2 micro-Molar (uM)).
     You will be able to manipulate iteratively the k value of a k-nearest neighbors algorithm to predict a degree of disorder "*highly disordered, completely disordered or completely ordered*" for the set of processing conditions that you enter.
 Errors if any in the user-inputs will be displayed and hints for troubleshooting provided.

+  - The knn_test.py splits a set of 55 processed AFM images to training and testing sets.
+Prediction results of the testing set are plotted.
+Errors are calculated by comparing the disorder level of the prediction and the test data.
+The file containing the data set is in the same directory, and named 'afm_datafile_v3.csv'.

 #### All the functions used in the software use cases are available to play with in their respective folders.

 *For running tests:*
 In a shell script, open the directory "UnitTests", type in and run: nosetests -verbose Test.(the name of 'test.py' file desired to run) based on the use cases you want to access.

 #### All Documentation is in this README file, and Use cases as well as Software Workflow and License details can be found in their respective files.
+Our coding thoughts can be found in RoughWork.ipynb.
 Acknowledgements:

 We appreciate feedback and suggestions on the structure and coding of this software from Professor David Beck and TA's Arushi Prakash, Nicholas Montoni and Moke Mao, as well as other people in the DIRECT program at the University of Washington.
 We would like to extend gratitude and a special thanks to Professor Mehmet Sarikaya (MSE, ChemE and Oral Health Sciences), Principal Investigator and Director of GEMSEC(<span style="color:blue">www.uwgemsec.com</span>): Genetically Engineered Materials Science and Engineering Center (An NSF Materials Genome Initiative research center) at University of Washington for permitting us use of AFM images taken in his lab by his graduate students David Starkebaum and Tyler Dean Jorgenson.